jhxie/CMPUT496/Timestamp/report/README.md

 Note all the tables listed in the following are random samples coming from the full 1024 messages sent by the *ts* program.

-A fundamental flaw in the [tsMiniNetTest.py](../tsMiniNetTest.py) test driver script is the lack of averaging functions: the sample results listed here may turn out to be outliers, so in the future the averaging functionality may be added to ensure the data obtained is actually "trustworthy".
+A fundamental flaw in both the [tsMiniNetTest.py](../tsMiniNetTest.py) and [tsTest.py](../tsTest.py) test driver scripts is the lack of averaging
+functions: the sample results listed here may turn out to be outliers, so in the future the averaging functionality may be added to ensure the data obtained is actually "trustworthy".

 **NOTE**
 * The unit for measuring time for all the tests below is millisecond.